-Suitable and sufficient information, instruction and training will be given to all employees and other persons who may be affected by WDH's undertaking.
-Employees (full and part time) and agency employees will be provided with training on recruitment, on being exposed to new or increased risks and this will be repeated as appropriate.
+Suitable and sufficient information, instruction and training will be given to all colleagues and other persons who may be affected by Vico Homes's undertaking.
+Colleagues (full and part time) and agency colleagues will be provided with training on recruitment, on being exposed to new or increased risks and this will be repeated as appropriate.

-Visitors will be given appropriate information on arrival at WDH premises.
+Visitors will be given appropriate information on arrival at Vico Homes premises.

-All our employees who are required to work on our construction sites covered by the CDM Regulations must hold a relevant CSCS card for their particular trade or profession.
-Where CSCS cards are not applicable, due to job role, then the employee must hold a current CITB Health and Safety Awareness (HAS) certificate.
+All our colleagues who are required to work on our construction sites covered by the CDM Regulations must hold a relevant CSCS card for their particular trade or profession.
+Where CSCS cards are not applicable, due to job role, then the colleague must hold a current CITB Health and Safety Awareness (HAS) certificate.